hirosystems/api-toolkit/README.md

 ### Server versioning

-* JS executable tool to generate API versioning information based on Git branch, tag, and latest commit
+* `api-toolkit-git-info` executable tool to generate API versioning information based on Git branch, tag, and latest commit
 * Helpers to extract version info to display at runtime or on documentation

 ## License